kshedden/numpy_workshop/numpy_basics.md

 Let's try to understand how this works.
 The basic rule for broadcasting is that two arrays can be combined if their shapes agree in their trailing axes.
-So the following pairs of shapes agree:
+So the following pairs of shapes agree and can be broadcast together:

 ```
 (8, 6)        (6,)